 Accessibility to Murchison Falls National Park

 Murchison Falls Conservation Area with the adjoining Karuma and Bugungu Wildlife Reserves can be accessed through different routes by road to reach Paraa Park headquarters.
-It can also be reached by air using the daily flights from Entebbe International Airport or chartered aircrafts from Kajjansi airfield to Pakuba airfield, 19 km Northwest of Paraa and south at Bugungu, 13 km from the park headquarters.
+It can also be reached by air using the daily flights from Entebbe International Airport or chartered aircraft from Kajjansi airfield to Pakuba airfield, 19 km Northwest of Paraa and south at Bugungu, 13 km from the park headquarters.

 The most commonly used route is Kampala via Masindi town and Kichumbanyobo Gate which is about 300 km long and takes an average of 4-5 hours.
 This route is currently considered the shortest and most convenient with 175 km of it being tarmac and 125 km of fine murram.
 This route takes you through Kaniyo Pabidi Forest famous for Chimpanzee tracking before encountering the Rift Valley escarpment that offers a spectacular view of the national park landscape.

 The alternative route is via Biiso and Buliisa which enables the visitors to enter the park through the Bugungu Gate.
-Although a bit longer than the Kichumbanyobo Gate corridor, this access route leads one through Budongo Forest, down the Rift Valley escarpment with a fascinating view of Lake Albert onto the Blue Mountains in the Democratic Republic of Congo and over the wide open spaces of the massive National Park.
+Although a bit longer than the Kichumbanyobo Gate corridor, this access route leads one through Budongo Forest, down the Rift Valley escarpment with a fascinating view of Lake Albert onto the Blue Mountains in the Democratic Republic of Congo and over the wide-open spaces of the massive National Park.

-The adventurous route also leads the visitors through the Chimpanzee packed forest before descending to the rift valley escarpment where one can explore the remains of the historical Butiaba Port as well as Wanseko a popular spot south of the Nile delta.
+The adventurous route also leads the visitors through the Chimpanzee-packed forest before descending to the rift valley escarpment where one can explore the remains of the historical Butiaba Port as well as Wanseko a popular spot south of the Nile delta.
 Once in the conservation area, the Nile river crossing at Paraa in the heart of the Park is approximately 5 hrs drive from Kampala (305 km).

 Accommodation facilities in Murchison Falls National Park